Trump sticks by EPA chief as lawmakers call for resignation

 Pruitt's "corruption scandals are an embarrassment to the Administration, and his conduct is grossly disrespectful to American taxpayers.
 It's time for him to resign or for @POTUS to dismiss him," Curbelo, a moderate Republican, said on Twitter.

-EPA spokesman Jahan Wilcox defended Pruitt's record, from pushing to leave the Paris climate pact to working to repeal the Clean Power Plan, an Obama era program to cut greenhouse gas emissions from fossil fuel-burning electricity plants.
-Wilcox said Pruitt was "focused on advancing President Trump’s agenda of regulatory certainty and environmental stewardship."
+EPA spokesman Jahan Wilcox defended Pruitt's record, from pushing to leave the Paris climate pact to working to repeal the Clean Power Plan, an Obama-era program to cut greenhouse gas emissions from fossil fuel-burning electricity plants.

 Trump called Pruitt on Monday night with a reassuring message, an administration official said on Tuesday.
 "Scott, keep your head up.
 Keep fighting.
 We've got your back," Trump told Pruitt, the official told Reuters.